StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-functions/about-functions.md

 For example, you can use a function to create alerts within TheHive without requiring an additional Python service for data conversion.

 !!! note "Available from version 5.1"
-    This feature is supported in TheHive starting from version 5.1.
+    Functions are supported in TheHive starting from version 5.1.

+!!! info "Contribute!"
+    All function use cases are available in [a dedicated GitHub repository]().
+You can contribute by sharing functions you’ve written.

 This topic provides details on the different types and uses of functions in TheHive.